Greenfield, Mass: A Good Old-Fashioned Home Town

 “One of the greatest things about these attractions is the fact that almost all of them are completely bike accessible,” says Becky.
 Greenfield seems to be a town made for bicycle enthusiasts.

 For a quiet night at the movies, the Garden Cinemas is just one more historical gem located in downtown Greenfield since 1929.
-There are plans to renovate four of the seven theaters into performing arts stages in conjunction with Greenfield Community College.
+The theater now has four theaters, and ownership has been changed to local.
+Greenfield Community College has facilities right downtown bringing their programs right to students.

 Music and Nightlife